-Let’s look at United Airlines that recently had a sale on its miles:
+Let’s look at United Airlines and a past sale on their miles:

-Note that in order to get the 100% bonus, you have to buy at least 40,000 miles.
+Note that to get the 100% bonus, you must buy at least 40,000 miles.
 If you buy less, you will only get a percentage of that bonus.

 The easiest way to check if buying/points and miles is worth it for your situation is to do the following:

-This isn’t the best practice unless you have a definite use for the miles because the points or miles can devalue but, honestly, it has worked for me so far.
+This isn’t the best practice unless you have a definite use for the miles because the points or miles can devalue, but it has worked for me so far.
 Rather than lose my bonus because I am not going to meet the minimum spend, I would prefer to buy some miles that I will use anyway.

 So is it worth buying points/mile?
-At first glance, you may have said no. However, when there is a great sale going on, it can totally be worth the expenditure.
-Having a plan on how you are going to use them, decreases the risk of a speculative purchase though.
+At first glance, you may have said no. However, when a great sale is going on, it can be worth the expenditure.
+Having a plan on how you are going to use them decreases the risk of a speculative purchase, though.
 Using a credit card like the Capital One Venture card that earns 2x points on all purchases can also make it beneficial.
 Unfortunately, you will not usually get extra points for cards that have a higher rate for travel purchases.

 Affiliate Disclosure: Travel Hacking Mom uses affiliate links.
 We may receive compensation if you use our links when applying for a credit card at no extra cost to you.
 This compensation does not impact how or where products appear on this site.
 Travel Hacking Mom has not reviewed all available credit card offers on this site.
 Thank you so much if you use our links!